-Policy B4.1.13 will be achieved through the subdivision process and compliance with SDP development and activity standards.
+Policy B4.1.13 will be achieved through the subdivision process and compliance with SDP development and activity standards and resource consent requirements in the case of comprehensive medium density housing.

-- That opportunities for landscaping and tree planting is provided, commensurate with a medium density living environment; - That opportunity for comprehensive developments are provided, including the ability to erect short terraces or share internal side boundary walls; - That medium density developments make provision for adequate, well located and well designed private outdoor living areas; - That internal amenity is provided for occupants through levels of privacy and access to sunlight appropriate to a medium density living environment; - That the appearance of cramped development is avoided by limiting site coverage and ensuring there is open space between houses, duplexes or blocks of terraces, particularly at first floor level.
+- That medium density developments make provision for adequate, well located and well designed private outdoor living areas; - That internal amenity is provided for occupants through levels of privacy and access to sunlight appropriate to a medium density living environment; - That the appearance of cramped development is avoided by limiting site coverage and ensuring there is open space between houses, duplexes or blocks of terraces, particularly at first floor level.